-Discover one of the best coastlines in Australia.
-Tourist Drive 30 boasts kilometres of pristine coastline with sweeping beaches, world class surfing, crystal clear waterways & local delights, including fresh seafood.
+The beautiful coast drive between Ballina and Byron Bay boasts kilometres of sweeping beaches, world class surfing, headlands & local delights, including fresh seafood.

 Allow at least four hours to experience the attractions between Byron Bay and Ballina (31km), however a full day is recommended.
 Attractions with a # symbol are Visitor Centre recommendations, other attractions can be found following the white on brown tourist drive signage.
 These attractions are open a minimum five days per week including Saturdays and Sundays.